-For finding the solution \dosknapsack our goal is to find \dos along with the condition that it gives us optimal profit i.e., maximum $\alpha(\VV)=\sum_{v\in\VV}\alpha(v)$ within our budget $s$ constraint.
-The existing treewidth algorithm gives \dos with minimum cardinality but it is possible that may or mot not give the maximum profit.
-On the other hand each vertex is associated with some weight and our budget $s$ is fixed.
+For finding the solution \dosknapsack, our goal is to find \dos along with the condition that it gives us optimal profit, i.e., maximum $\alpha(\VV)=\sum_{v\in\VV}\alpha(v)$ within our budget $s$ constraint.
+The existing \tw algorithm yields the minimum cardinality of \ dos, but it is possible that it may or may not yield the maximum profit.
+On the other hand, each vertex is associated with a weight, and our budget $s$ is fixed.
 So, it is not possible to add more vertices to the \kp to maximize the profit.